TacSL: A Library for Visuotactile Sensor Simulation and Learning: Fast Visuotactile Simulation

 where the velocity change $\Delta v$ is the combined effect of external and constraint forces on that body.

-We specifically use a Gauss-Seidel-style solver for its simplicity and fast convergence.
+We use a Gauss-Seidel-style solver due to its simplicity and fast convergence, based on~\cite{macklin2019small}.
 The solver subdivides the frame duration into a configurable number of smaller timesteps and applies a sequential impulse strategy for each of these substeps.
 Each constraint (e.g., a collision) computes an impulse to reduce the constraint error and applies it to the system by changing $\Delta v$ of the involved bodies.
-The procedure for one time frame is given in Algorithm~\ref{alg:TGS_solver}.
+The procedure for one time frame is given in Algorithm~\ref{alg:TGS_solver}, with further details of the dynamics solver provided in Appendix~\ref{sec:appendix_dyn_solver}.

 \textbf{Contact Constraints:} The one constraint type of interest here is soft contact constraints to simulate the interaction between the deformable elastomeric membrane of a tactile sensor and an indenting object.
 The membrane and object are both modeled as rigid bodies, but strict non-penetration constraints are replaced with penalty-based constraints to recover the softness.
 Specifically, we use a Kelvin-Voigt model, which consists of a spring and a damper connected in parallel \cite{fliigge1967viscoelasticity,kao2016contact}.
 The unilateral contact force $f$ at each contact point is given by: